Speeding up low-mass planetary microlensing simulations and modelling: the Caustic Region Of INfluence: The method

-\emph{Resonant topology:} while the planet-ward (positive $x$) side of the resonant caustic is larger in extent than the side closest to the primary that extends to negative $x$, it is significantly weaker, and negative perturbations to the magnification pattern extend away from the caustic on the negative side.
+The resonant topology only has a single caustic near the primary lens.
+While the planetward (positive $x$) side of the resonant caustic is larger in extent than the side closest to the primary that extends to negative $x$, it is significantly weaker, and negative perturbations to the magnification pattern extend away from the caustic on the negative side.
 We therefore choose the primary lens position as the reference point

-\emph{Wide topology:} with just a single planetary caustic, the choice of reference point at its center is obvious.
-Again, \citet{Bozza2000} and \citet{Han2006} have derived accurate analytic approximations for the caustic position, and once again we choose the slightly more accurate expression from \citet{Bozza2000}